Sometimes it is hard to find a trainer who is the right fit for you and your dog.

-Not every dog is suited to group learning.
+I teach both one to one and group training sessions but not every dog is suited to group learning.
 Some dogs may not like other dogs, some dogs may LOVE other dogs and would find having them there while learning a big distraction!

 Agility by it’s nature increases arousal in dogs and all dogs find it easier to learn new skills without the added distractions of other dogs.